facebookresearch/minihack/docs/envs/skills/quest.md

 # Quest

-In the `Quest` tasks, the agents first needs to cross a river of lava with whichever object it can find, which can be any object allowing levitation or freezing.
-On the opposite side of the river, it needs to find the key, use it to open a hidden chest in order to locate the WoD.
-The WoD is required to kill the powerful monster standing between the agent and the goal.
-In `Quest_Easy`, the map layout is relatively simple and fixed, whereas in the `Quest_Pro` version it is procedurally generated and also requires navigation through complicated mazes.
+This family of environments features a mini-quest for the agent to complete.

+The agents needs to make use of an object is laying around for crossing a lava rivver (this can be any object allowing levitation or freezing), while fighting monsters and navigating rooms or mazes.
+Towards the end of the quests, the agent needs to utlise a wand of death to kill a deadly monster guarding the goal location.

+In `MiniHack-Quest-Easy-v0`, the map layout is relatively simple and fixed.
+The `MiniHack-Quest-Medium-v0` task features a narrow corridor.
+The agents needs to lure monsters into a narrow corridor and defeat them one at a time, before progressing further.
+In the most challenging version of the task, `MiniHack-Quest-Hard-v0`, features large procedurally generated maze which needs to solved first before embarking on the next steps of the quest.

-Examples of the `Quest-Hard` task:
+Examples of the `MiniHack-Quest-Hard-v0` task:

 ![](../imgs/quest_hard.png)

+## Reward

+The agent receives a reward of +1 for reaching the goal.

 ## Source